enzomendez315/Lox_Compiler/README.md

 1. To produce a corresponding syntax tree given a valid sequence of tokens.
 2. To detect any errors and notify the user if the sequence of tokens is invalid.

 The most important aspect of a parser is usability because at the end of the day, the user is the one who will be dealing with it the most.
 If the parser takes a long time to consume all the source files or if it doesn't notify the user of their mistakes, then it is not very usable.
-This is why the parser reports as many separate errors as it can while ignoring cascaded errors (meaning that we ignore the errors that are a side effect of previous errors).
+This is why the parser reports as many separate errors as it can while ignoring cascaded errors (meaning that it ignores the errors that are a side effect of previous errors).

+When an error occurs, the parser discards tokens until it gets to the next statement.
+And then it will parse the rest of the file starting at that location.

 -----------------------------------------